BenjaminDerProgrammierer/webontour/README.md

 ## Usage

 - Clone the repository
-- Run `[sudo] sudo docker compose -f docker-compose.dev.yml up` to start the development server.
+- Run `docker compose -f docker-compose.dev.yml up` to start the development server.
-- Use `[sudo] sudo docker compose up -d` instead to start the server in detached mode.
+- Use `docker compose up -d` instead to start the production server.

 ## Changelog